jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 ```

-Notably, this example illustrates that Foyle is learning how to map higher level concepts (e.g. blocklogs) into low level concrete actions (e.g. curl).
+Notably, this example illustrates that Foyle is learning how to map higher level concepts (e.g. block logs) into low level concrete actions (e.g. curl).

 ## Results